 “How great thou art, Lord!”

 Screaming across the towering face of the wave feels like I am racing downhill from the top of a snow-covered mountain on skis.
 The brilliance of the sea life underwater lights my path as I lean right and carve a long, effortless bottom turn.
-My speed thrusts forward like the afterburners on a jet plane as I stare down the thick lip of the wave ahead, wondering if I can make it.
+My speed thrusts forward like the afterburners on a jet plane as I stare down the thick lip of the wave ahead, knowing I will make it.

-Cranking a floater off the white-water lip turns me back into the building face as the dolphins shepherd me into the next section of the wave.
+Cranking a floater off the white-water lip turns me back into the building face as the dolphins shepherd me into the next section of the wave as my momentum jets forward.
 The sand is glimmering in the shore break as I streak by faster than ever before on a surfboard, catching a glimpse of dad watching from the shack in his beach chair.
 He beams a broad smile as I consider how many times he watched me over my life.

 Then it happens.
-In an instant, everything around me turns a glorious fluorescent green as the double overhead curl completely covers me, as if the wave is closing out.
-I center myself into the barrel of the wave, perfectly balanced against tremendous force.
-As I speed ahead, fear washes away.
-The surge of the wave carries me forward in a dense cloud of green spray.
-Time has stopped.
-I sense every cell in my body.
-A brilliant light leads me.
-I feel perfect.
-Love permeates my being.
+In an instant, everything around me turns a glorious shade of green as the double overhead curl completely covers me, as if the wave is closing out.
+I center myself into the barrel of the wave, perfectly balanced as I ride inside a tunnel of green water.
+As I speed ahead, all fear washes away.
+It is my destiny to be here.
+My physical and spiritual body have become one with the energy of the wave.
+Joy overwhelms me as I realize this wave is beyond anything I have ever experienced on earth.
+It’s as if I am in slow motion, almost floating, as the surge of the wave carries me deeper into a brilliant cloud of green spray.
+A bright light leads me forward as I am humbled by God’s everlasting love.
+I sense every atom in my being.
 It is nirvana.
 I have never felt better.
 Thank you, God!
 Why did I doubt?
-Words cannot describe my connection to God.
+Words cannot describe my connection to The Creator of it all.
 Like Moses at the burning bush, I am standing on holy ground.
 (11)

 “His love endures forever.”
 (10)

-Unaware of how long I am there, I am next airborne, launching out of the green room like being shot out of circus cannon.
-I land softly on the shoulder of the wave and look around to understand it all.
+Unaware of how long I am in there, I am next airborne, launching out of the green room as if I were shot from a circus cannon on my board.
+I hear the wave exploding behind me as I land softly onto the shoulder and look around to understand it all.
+The back spray showers me with warm rain drops.
 An ear-to-ear grin is frozen on my face.
 I can’t digest what just happened.
 My soul is at peace.
 My joy is complete.

 The Hodads will have to hear about this one!
 The green room is much more than I could ever have imagined.
 I want to go back in, but the wave keeps me accelerating forward.

-The dolphins take a final jump in unison as they kick out from the back of the wave while I reflect on the moment that just passed.
+The dolphins take another jump in unison as they kick out from the back of the wave while I try and reflect on it all.
 I hear the praises of their work from above:

 “Angels, from the realms of glory,